Channel 9 Young Achiever Awards

 William Gale, 26 of Lower Mitcham has developed an automated machine, learning system to detect highly complex hip fractures.
 The system has the potential to increase the efficiency of diagnosis, reduce additional testing and improve overall patient outcomes.
 William designed and built his own high-end computer to train and develop the system, using over 50,000 studies.
 He has published a paper and presented his honours thesis, receiving two awards for his ground breaking work.

 The Coffee Club Arts and Fashion Award

-The University of Adelaide - Science and Technology Award
+The University of Adelaide - STEM Award